 As I walked through the streets of Dongri—what I call THE DEN OF DONS—I met a man selling weird power medicines.
 I was very keen and wanted to inquire about the stuff and so, out of sheer habit of poking my nose in other people’s business, I started to question the seller about the medicines.

 वल्लाह! ये अफ़ग़ानिस्तान का मौज़ूं है |

 I immediately understood that this man was a Pathan from Afghanistan and he was talking about this medicine made out of rare herbs and dry-fruits.
-I was amazed and very curios to talk to a Pathan in my life.
+I was amazed and very curious to talk to a Pathan in my life.

 This man is a 6-footer fair and handsome Pathan named Hakim Ahmed Gul Khan from Afghanistan and visits Mumbai since 40 years.
-He collects rare herbs form the Bamyan mountains on horses and makes a special medicine and sells it in various cities of India and sometimes in nearby countries, except Pakistan.
+He collects rare herbs from the Bamyan mountains on horses and makes a special medicine and sells it in various cities of India and sometimes in nearby countries, except Pakistan.

 वल्लाह! हमको मालूम. बोहोत अच्छा काम किआ था |